E-commerce

 Media, category and SEO

-In the Search engine listing section, you can customize the title and meta description shown in results.
-The Help Center notes that overly long text may be truncated: beyond about 70 characters for the page title and 320 characters for the meta description, display may be cut off in results.
-To go further on strategy, see the Shopify guide on SEO.
+In the section Search engine optimization, you can adjust the title and meta description displayed in the results.
+The Help Center notes that texts that are too long risk being truncated: beyond about 70 characters for the page title and 320 characters for the meta description, the display may be cut off in the results.
+To learn more about the strategy, see the Shopify guide on SEO.

 Tags and organization